Bankruptcy Discharge Denial: Total or Partial

 - The debtor knowingly made a false oath or account, presented a false claim, etc.

-There are many more of these, which you can see by clicking on the 727 link above, but these are the main ones.
+There are many more of these, but these are the main ones.
 It is more difficult to prevail on an objection to the debtor’s entire discharge than it is to object based on just a specific debt under section 523.

 An objection to discharge requires going through a full trial, so it can be very expensive to defend.